nitupanda/technical-ques-app/README.md

 - Answer Questions: Users can provide answers to existing questions.
 - Category Filtering: Questions can be filtered by categories such as HTML, CSS, JavaScript, React.js, Angular, etc.
 - Like/Dislike Answers: Users can express their opinion on answers by liking or disliking them.
-- Initially dummy data is beign displayed which is stored in Data file.

 ## Usage